LavenderFela/FQ65/README.md

 _tl;dr FQ65 is a Keycult inspired 65% keyboard as a response to expensive and almost unavailable their models.
 My objective is to create a similar looking alternative which would be more affordable for custom mechanical keyboard enthusiasts._

+_tl;dr FQ65 is 65% keyboard inspired by Keycult and Geistmaschine luxury keyboards.
+Purpose of the project is to create a similar looking alternative which would be more affordable for custom mechanical keyboard enthusiasts._

 ## Parts used
 ### KBD67 Rev2 PCB